 Since lactose comes from milk, a product that is dairy-free will not have lactose in it.
-This means that a product which is dairy-free is also lactose-free—but remember that a product that is lactose-free is not necessarily dairy-free.
+This means that a product that is dairy-free is also lactose-free; but remember that a product that is lactose-free is not necessarily dairy-free.

-Dairy-free products do not contain casein and whey, but these proteins are often found in products labeled lactose-free since removing lactose from milk products may not eliminate these proteins.
+Dairy-free products do not contain casein and whey.
+These proteins are often found in products labeled lactose-free since removing lactose from milk products may not eliminate these proteins.
 These proteins will still be present unless there are other forms of processing done to remove them.

-In order to choose the best eating plan, you need to know if it is a lactose intolerance or a milk allergy.
+In order to choose the best eating plan, you need to know you have lactose intolerance or a milk allergy.
 If you or your child are allergic to dairy or parts of milk like casein or whey, then steer clear from lactose-free products and stick to those that are labeled dairy-free or vegan.
 It is important that you become familiar with dairy-derived ingredients so you know which products are safe for you and your loved ones.
-If you or your dependent have been diagnosed with lactose intolerance, then simply look for the lactose-free label.
+If you or your kid has been diagnosed with lactose intolerance, then simply look for the lactose-free label.

-If you are following a vegan diet, you will not consume any dairy products—whether or not they are labeled as lactose-free—since dairy products come from animals.
+If you are following a vegan diet, you will not consume any dairy products, whether or not they are labeled as lactose-free because dairy products come from animals.
 Therefore labels that read "dairy-free" may be safe for those eating vegan as long as there are no other animal products in the ingredient list.